Follow us being our best self on the Class Dojo Platform

 At Thurgoland we intend to:

-• Develop children’s geographical skills needed to:
+• We develop children’s resilience in using different geographical skills needed to:

-1. collect, analyse and communicate with a range of data gathered through experiences of fieldwork
+1. Collect, analyse and communicate with a range of data gathered through experiences of fieldwork.

-2. Be increasingly proficient in geographical enquiry; to ask questions and record information in an organised way,
+2. Be increasingly proficient in geographical enquiry; to ask questions and record information in an organised way.

 3. Interpret a range of sources of geographical information, including maps, diagrams, globes and aerial photographs.

-4. communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.
+4. Communicate geographical information in a variety of ways, including through maps, numerical and quantitative skills and writing at length.

 Implementation